 Many people continue to move to Philadelphia due to a strong economy from technology, sportswear companies and breweries.
 With an unemployment rate lower than the national average, and a young and vibrant workforce and jobs that are expected to grow in the future, Philadelphia is an excellent place to invest in real estate.

 Philadelphia boasts some very good neighborhoods and school districts, so families can feel great living there.
 There are also many old neighborhoods that are gentrifying, providing ample fix & flip opportunities.

-or flippers, there are house flipping and real estate investment groups available to join to learn more about the business and to meet other investors.
+Ther are plenty of house flipping and real estate investment groups available to learn more about the business and to meet other investors.
 Overall, investors should not be afraid to flip houses in Philadelphia.